 - Social Justice: Mobilizing student leaders for intersectional work and social justice.

 - Youth Voice & Action: Giving students a voice and action in leadership.

 - Empowerment: Empowering student leaders for positive change in society.

-- Positive Change: Building stronger LGBT and ally communities on college campuses.
+- Positive Change: Building stronger LGBTQ and ally communities on college campuses.

 - Diversity: Celebrating and recognizing diversity.